Jojendersie/Bim/readme.md

 `sky`:

-    sunDir         Direction of the sun (y is up) turbidity      A value greater 1 (usually in [2,10]).
+    sunDirection   Direction of the sun (y is up) turbidity      A value greater 1 (usually in [2,10]).
 The larger the value the more scattering is introduced.
     aerialPerspective true/false Enable depth dependent fog (atmospherical scattering).